Port of Galveston: History

-During the late 19th century, the port was the busiest on the Gulf Coast and considered to be second busiest in the country, next to the port of New York City.
+During the late 19th century, the port was the busiest on the Gulf Coast and considered to be second busiest in the country, next to the Port of New York and New Jersey.

 In the 1850s, the port of Galveston exported approximately goods valued almost 20 times what was imported.
 The main export was cotton.
 The Galveston Wharf Company took control of the port in 1869.
 They built a grain elevator in 1875, leading Galveston to become a major grain exporter over the next few decades.
 By 1878, the port of Galveston was the nation's 3rd largest cotton exporter; they fell to 5th by 1882.
 Galveston's wealth and great esteem was due in large part to the port's activity.
 As other areas of the United States began to transition to a more industrial economy, Galveston was unable to compete.
 The port continued to primarily export agricultural goods.
 Local leaders often blamed the lack of industrial goods to export on the city's lack of an adequate water supply.
 However, when the city water project finished in the early 1890s, industrialization still did not occur.
 In reality, many companies were hesitant to invest in machinery on an island prone to floods.
 The nearby city of Houston was able to better attract industry and began positioning themselves as a viable alternative to Galveston.

 The port survived the Galveston Hurricane of 1900 relatively unscathed, but the railroad connecting the island to the mainland suffered significant damage.
 In response to the hurricane, city leaders dredged the ship channel to raise the island's grade.
 As a result, the port was now considered a deep-water port and was able to handle larger ships.
 By the time World War I began, Galveston "was the leading cotton port in the world, the third-largest exporter of wheat, and an important sugar import center."
 The port also became a major immigration center, with almost 50,000 people entering the country between 1906 and 1914.

 In March 1920 local longshoreman called for a strike, seeking a wage increase and recognition of their union, the International Longshoreman's Association.
 Some of the port traffic was diverted to the Port of Port Arthur.
 Some businesses threatened to pull out of Galveston completely if the port wasn't reopened.
 Governor William P. Hobby declared martial law and sent the Texas National Guard to take control of the city and the port.
 The city was under martial law until January 1921, when the longshoreman agreed to return to work for a salary increase that was less than they had sought.

 Later that decade, the port of Galveston became a major sulphur exporter.
 As the oil industry expanded in Texas, no pipelines were built to Galveston.